dannygupta5/demo/README.md

 step1: first create blank repo in github

-step2: then what folder we want to push open into gitbash
+step2: then what folder we want to push open into gitbash/cmd

 step:3  Use command  "git init" to initialize local git repo